 Students learn that having success in something, and then using that as a personal reference point for ability, leads to further success, achievement and a belief in themselves.

 By the end of the lesson, students will understand that:

-- having a belief in their abilities will help to improve resiliency
+- having a belief in their abilities will help to improve their resilience

-- using past experiences, recording them and reflecting on how they made them feel will assist skills needed in tough times and in striving to achieve.
+- recording and reflecting on past experiences, and how they made them feel, will equip them with the skills needed during tough times and when striving for greater achievements.